(888) 552-6760 SCHEDULE AN APPOINTMENT

 • Look for recurrence after treatment

-A CT scan reveals the anatomy of the lungs and surrounding tissues, which our cancer doctors use to diagnose and monitor tumor growth.
+A CT scan reveals the anatomy of the lungs and surrounding tissues, which may show tumors more clearly than an X-ray would, although the CT scan wouldn't indicate whether tumors are cancerous.
+The care team uses CT scans to diagnose and monitor tumor growth.

-A CT scanner takes a series of X-rays from different angles, processes them using a computer and produces cross-sectional views of your body.
-CT scans can reveal lung tumors—their size, shape and position—as well as show whether the cancer has potentially spread to your lymph nodes, adrenal glands, liver or other organs.
+A CT scanner takes a series of X-rays from different angles, processes them using a computer and produces cross-sectional views of the patient's body.
+CT scans can reveal lung tumors—their size, shape and position—as well as show whether the cancer has potentially spread to the patient's lymph nodes, adrenal glands, liver or other organs.

-If neurological symptoms have developed, a CT scan of the brain may be performed to check for metastasis if you cannot receive an MRI scan.
+If neurological symptoms have developed, a CT scan of the brain may be performed to check for metastasis if the patient cannot receive an MRI scan.

-If you’re experiencing shortness of breath, your radiologist may perform a CT angiogram to check for blood clots or other blockages in the lungs.
+If the patient is experiencing shortness of breath, the radiologist may perform a CT angiogram to check for blood clots or other blockages in the lungs.

-The U.S. Preventive Services Task Force recommends you undergo a low-dose CT scan each year if you meet all of the following criteria:
+The U.S. Preventive Services Task Force recommends that patients undergo a low-dose CT scan each year if they meet all of the following criteria:

-• You smoke, or you quit smoking within the past 15 years
+• They smoke, or quit smoking within the past 15 years

-• You have a 20-pack year history, which means smoking a pack a day for the past 20 years, or two packs daily for 10 years
+• They have a 20-pack year history, which means smoking a pack a day for the past 20 years, or two packs daily for 10 years

-• You are between the ages of 50 and 80
+• They are between the ages of 50 and 80

-This type of CT scan uses a very low dose of radiation to make detailed images of your lungs.
+This type of CT scan uses a very low dose of radiation to make detailed images of the lungs.
 It is safe and causes no pain.
-Radiation from a low-dose CT scan is similar to the amount you would get from six months of natural background radiation, whereas a regular-dose CT scan of the chest compares to two years of natural background radiation.
+Radiation from a low-dose CT scan is similar to the amount the patient would get from six months of natural background radiation, whereas a regular-dose CT scan of the chest compares to two years of natural background radiation.

 Using radio waves and strong magnets, MRI is used to look for lung cancer spread to the brain or spinal cord.
 It may also be used to evaluate for invasion into surrounding structures.

-A PET scan involves injecting you with a special radioactive tracer that collects in areas with high tracer uptake.
+A PET scan involves injecting the patient with a special radioactive tracer that collects in areas with high tracer uptake.
 Most cancer cells have high activity and show up as bright spots on PET scans.

 A PET/CT scan is a nuclear imaging technique that combines CT scan technology with positron emission tomography into one machine.
 A PET/CT scan shows both the structure and increased metabolic activity of cells and tissues in the body during a single imaging session.
 In the case of lung cancer, this scan provides a more comprehensive view of the body to determine the presence of abnormal activity, even before a tumor may have developed.

-Combining PET/CT technology enables our doctors to know the extent of the disease and whether it has spread to other parts of the body.
+Combining PET/CT technology enables the care team to know the extent of the disease and whether it has spread to other parts of the body.
 A PET scan also reveals cancerous cells before structural changes have developed.
-This approach helps pinpoint tumors, so that we may properly diagnose and stage the disease, and focus treatment on the cancerous tissues.
+This approach helps pinpoint tumors, so that the care team may properly diagnose and stage the disease, and focus treatment on the cancerous tissues.

-If imaging tests suggest the possibility of lung cancer, your doctors may want to examine cells from your lungs under a microscope in a lab to help confirm your diagnosis.
+If imaging tests suggest the possibility of lung cancer, the care team may want to examine cells from the patient's lungs under a microscope in a lab to help confirm the diagnosis.

 Lung cells can come from:

-• Lung secretions, or sputum cytology, which is mucus you cough up
+• Lung secretions, or sputum cytology, which is mucus the patient coughs up

-• Thoracentesis, which is fluid taken from the area around your lungs
+• Thoracentesis, which is fluid taken from the area around the lungs

 • Biopsy, in which a needle or surgery is used to remove cells from a suspicious area